bertof/nix-rice/readme.md

 }
 ```

-## Updates
+## Notes

-While the library interface is mostly set, it might change in the future (new transformations, palette generation, conversion to specific programs configurations).
-It is therefore suggested to use a pinned version like in the example above.
+While the library interface is mostly stable, it may evolve in the future with new transformations, palette generation features, or program-specific configuration helpers.
+It is recommended to pin to a specific version, as shown in the examples above.

-## Contributions
+## Contributing

-Feel free to modify this library as you please: addition and fixes are welcome.
-Do yow want to include your favorite theme?
+Feel free to modify this library as you please: additions and fixes are welcome.
+Do you want to include your favorite theme?
 Add a new transformation?
 Send a PR.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.